neurotrino/reservoir/README.md

 ```

 ### Closing the virtual environment
-When you're done working with the codebase, `deactivate` closes the virtual environment.
+When you're done running experiments, `deactivate` closes the virtual environment.

 ## Usage